-The above represents a cradle-to-gate life cycle assessment for 1 m2 of Duro-Last EV single-ply scrim reinforcement PVC roofing membrane in the nominal thicknesses of 50-mil and 60-mil.
-Across all the declared membranes, Module A1 Extraction and upstream material input production contributes the largest share of the LCIA category and energy indicator results - accounting for between 69% (smog) and 95% (eutrophication) of the potential environmental burdens.
-Module A2 Transportation contributed around 22% of the smog-related emissions, but was otherwise, a minor contributor (<10%) to the overall impact of membrane manufacture.
-Module A3 Manufacturing contributed 18% to non-renewable primary energy and is the second-largest contributor (<14%) to the overall potential environmental impacts of the membrane manufacture.
-Primary energy consumption is predominately fossil fuels at 96%.
-The industry standard scrim reinforcement is 9 x 9 threads per square inch, whereas Duro-Last reinforces its membrane with a high-strength weft-inserted polyester scrim with an 18 x 9 pattern.
+The above represents a cradle-to-gate life cycle assessment for 1 m2 of Duro-Last XTM single-ply scrim reinforcement PVC roofing membrane in the nominal thicknesses of 50-mil, 60-mil, and 80-mil.
+Across all the declared membranes, Module A1 Extraction and upstream material input production contributes the largest share of the LCIA category and energy indicator results - accounting for between 77% (smog) and 98% (eutrophication) of the potential environmental burdens.
+Module A2 Transportation contributed around 17% of the smog-related emissions, but was otherwise, a minor contributor (<10%) to the overall impact of membrane manufacture.
+Module A3 Manufacturing contributed 20% to non-renewable primary energy and is the second-largest contributor (<14%) to the overall potential environmental impacts of the membrane manufacture.
+Primary energy consumption is predominately fossil fuels at 94%.
+The industry standard scrim reinforcement is 9 x 9 threads per square inch, whereas Duro-Last reinforces its membrane with a high-strength weft-inserted polyester scrim with an 18 x 14 pattern.
 The high-density yarn helps improve the membrane's durability, strength, and longevity but may also increase the carbon footprint.